 Meet your tour guide at the airport and he will transfer you to your hotel by private vehicle.
 Your tour guide will help you with hotel check-in.

 Today’s action-packed tour covers all of the highlights of Shanghai.
 Firstly, set off on a walking tour in Yu Garden, an ancient private garden abundant in history and culture.
 Each corner of the garden looks like a traditional Chinese painting.
-Not far away, City God Temple of Shanghai has a history of over 600 years.
-Local people believe that the City God of Shanghai can make the city safe and prosperous.
-It is one of the most renowned Taoist temples in the South Yangtze River Area.
+Step outside of Yu Garden, you will see Yuyuan Bazaar, where you can find clothing, snacks, souvenirs, jewelry, gold.

 Go to Pudong District and rise to the 259-meter-high glass view terrace of Oriental Pearl TV Tower, where you can see a panoramic view of Shanghai.
 It is recommended that you challenge your courage by looking down and snapping photos through the transparent glass floor.
 Try some authentic Shanghai cuisine for lunch at a local restaurant.